Emphasizing Water Efficiency

 Water is essential to all life.
-Unsustainable water consumption and scarcity of fresh potable water has become a critical issue for much of the world, and climate change is now changing the secure perception the fresh water abundant areas traditionally have had.
-As population increases and water supply and wastewater treatment facilities age, the idea of water independence has become more commonplace in everyday conversations about the built environment.
-Through a combination of rainwater harvesting, aggressive conservation and water recycling, buildings can achieve self-sufficiency from the water “grid,” and attain a Net Zero Water certification by the International Living Future Institute as an independent petal certification from their Living Building Challenge standard.
+Unsustainable water consumption and scarcity of fresh potable water has become a critical issue for much of the world, and climate change is now changing the secure perception the fresh water abundant areas, such as Portland, Oregon traditionally have had.
+As population increases and water supply and wastewater treatment facilities age, the concept of water independence has become more commonplace in everyday conversations about the built environment.
+Through a combination of rainwater harvesting, aggressive conservation and water recycling, buildings can achieve self-sufficiency from the water “grid,” and attain a Net Zero Water certification.
+Net Zero Water builders can certify projects by applying for Water Petal Certification under the Living Building Challenge standard.
+The International Living Future Institute oversees this certification process.

-Years of experience have helped us develop and deliver proven cost effective systems for Net Zero Water buildings.
-From design-building and permitting multiple potable rainwater harvesting systems to innovative botanical water purification and recycling, Green Hammer has a long history of demonstrating leadership in water conservation and innovation.
+Years of experience have helped us develop and deliver proven cost-effective systems for Net Zero Water buildings.
+With the help of key design build partners we’ve been designed, built and permitted multiple potable rainwater harvesting systems that utilize innovative botanical water purification and recycling systems.